JackGruber/joplin-plugin-note-overview/README.md

 > ⚠ The manual refresh of the note ist not working in the `Rich Text` (WYSIWYG) editor, to update the note chnage to markdown editor, viewer or a other note and trigger the note overview update again.

-> With an automatic update, the currently displayed note opend in the `markdown` or `Rich Text` (WYSIWYG) editor is not updated to prevent data loss during editing!
+> With an automatic update, the currently displayed note opened in the `markdown` or `Rich Text` (WYSIWYG) editor is not updated to prevent data loss during editing!

 ## Codeblock options